joycemegumi/fashion-trend-clustering/README.md

 # image-similarity
-Library to most similar products based on images
+Library to identify most similar products based on images